Johnnie Cochran: Legacy

-In popular culture
+Depictions in media

 After the Simpson trial, Cochran was a frequent commentator in law-related television shows.
 Additionally, he hosted his own show, Johnnie Cochran Tonight, on CourtTV.
 With the Simpson fame also came movie deals.

 Actor Phil Morris played attorney Jackie Chiles, a character parody of Cochran, in several episodes of Seinfeld.
 He was satirized in the "Chef Aid" episode of the animated sitcom South Park, in which he appears using a confusing legal strategy called "the Chewbacca defense", a direct parody of his closing argument when defending O. J. Simpson.
 Cochran took these parodies in stride, discussing them in his autobiography, A Lawyer's Life.
 Additionally, he appeared as himself in The Hughleys, Family Matters, The Howard Stern Show, Arli$$, CHiPs '99, Bamboozled, Showtime, Martin, and JAG.

 Ving Rhames played Cochran in the film American Tragedy (2000).

 Cochran is mentioned in the 2011 musical comedy The Book of Mormon, where he is depicted as being in hell alongside Genghis Khan, Jeffrey Dahmer, and Adolf Hitler for "getting O. J. free".

 Cochran was portrayed in The People v.
 O. J. Simpson: American Crime Story (2016) by actor Courtney B. Vance.
+In the series, Cochran is depicted as fully aware that Simpson is responsible for the murders and initially reluctant to be part of the Dream Team, believing that they will lose.
+Cochran also serves as a composite character with Gerald Uelman, who was omitted from the series, taking Uelman's place as the lawyer who cross-examines Fuhrman for the second time, and who comes up with "If it doesn't fit, you must acquit."
 Vance won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his performance.

 On November 6, 1995, in season 3, episode 8, "The Party's Over" of The Nanny, the final joke is Cochran's line from O.J.
 Simpson's trial: "If it doesn't fit, you must acquit."
-To Fran's dismay, her elderly lawyer uncle refers to her skimpy skirt barely covering her buttocks, only to fall asleep in mid-session afterwards.
+To Fran's dismay, her elderly lawyer uncle refers to her skimpy skirt barely covering her buttocks, only to fall asleep in midsession afterwards.

-In 2002, Good Charlotte released a song, "Lifestyles of the Rich and Famous", in which a line makes reference to Cochran's defence of O.J.
+In 2002, Good Charlotte released a song, "Lifestyles of the Rich and Famous", in which a line makes reference to Cochran's defense of O.J.
 Simpson, saying: "Well, did you know, when you were famous, you could kill your wife?
-And there's no such thing as 25-to-life – as long as you've got the cash to pay for Cochran."
+And there's no such thing as 25 to life – as long as you've got the cash to pay for Cochran."

+On the opening track of Kanye West's Yeezus (2013), the rapper compares his lover's ability to pleasure African American men to Cochran's ability to get an innocent verdict for his African American clients in the line: "She got more niggas off than Cochran, huh?"

+In her 2002 book Perfect Match Jodi Picoult's main character thinks "But to be absolved of murdering a man who was blameless- well, even Johnnie Cochran must have nightmares every now and then."